 Text fields are text boxes that allow users to input custom text entries with a keyboard.
-Various decorations can be displayed around the field to communicate the entry requirements.
+Various options can be shown with the field to communicate the input requirements.

 Text fields should always have a label.
 In rare cases where context is sufficient and an accessibility expert has reviewed the design, the label could be undefined.
 These text fields without a visible label should still include an aria-label in HTML (depending on the context, “aria-label” or “aria-labelledby”).